UK blames France as travellers face hours-long port delays | Business

 UK blames France as travellers face hours-long port delays

-At Dover they are performed on the English side of the channel by French staff.Ferry operator PO said there are currently queues in excess of four hours to reach the border controls at Dover.
-It urged travelers to arrive prepared for a prolonged wait.
+At Dover they are performed on the English side of the channel by French staff.Port of Dover chief executive Doug Bannister said the port had declared a critical incident.Weve been badly let down this morning by the French border, he said.He urged travellers to consider holding off heading for the port at this point in time until more is known.Ferry operator P and O said there are currently queues in excess of four hours to reach the border controls at Dover.

 - Country: